Mayweather, Pacquiao fight smashes pay-per-view records

 The majority of the revenue goes to the boxers, and Mayweather, the winner of the fight, stood to take the largest share.

-The Mayweather-Pacquiao fight was co-produced and co-distributed by Showtime, a unit of CBS Corp, and Time Warner Inc's HBO.
+The Mayweather-Pacquiao fight was co-produced and co-distributed by Showtime, a unit of CBS Corp (CBS.N), and Time Warner Inc's (TWX.N) HBO.
 HBO and Showtime stand to make a small cut from pay-per-view, splitting just 7.5 percent of revenue.

 (Reporting by Piya Sinha-Roy and Lisa Richwine; Editing by Alan Crosby)